surysagar/javascript-questions/README.md

 #### Answer: B

-If you use tagged template literals, the value of the first argument is always an array of the string values.
+If you use tagged template literals[// new for me], the value of the first argument is always an array of the string values.
 The remaining arguments get the values of the passed expressions!

 </p>
 </details>